-Through a process of removing weapons from the hands of members of armed groups, taking these combatants out of their groups and helping them to reintegrate as civilians into society, DDR seeks to support ex-combatants and those associated with armed groups, so that they can become active participants in the peace process.
+Through a process of removing weapons from the hands of members of armed groups, taking these combatants out of their groups and helping them to reintegrate as civilians into society, disarmament, demobilization and reintegration seeks to support ex-combatants and those associated with armed groups, so that they can become active participants in the peace process.

-In this way, DDR lays the groundwork for safeguarding and sustaining the communities in which these individuals return, while building capacity for long-term peace, security and development.
+Disarmament, demobilization and reintegration lays the groundwork for safeguarding and sustaining the communities to which these individuals return, while building capacity for long-term peace, security and development.

 Where are we doing it?

-Often deployed in settings where conflict is ongoing, the UN is engaging more and more often with armed groups in complex mission environments.
-DDR and CVR Officers have become the first UN staff deployed on the ground with the mandate and expertise to engage directly with combatants.
+The UN is engaging more and more often with armed groups in complex mission environments.
+Disarmament, demobilization and reintegration and community violence reduction officers have become the first UN staff deployed on the ground with the mandate and expertise to engage directly with combatants.
 They are therefore called upon to provide advice on how to engage with armed groups and ultimately contribute to the signing of an agreement.

 - Mediation support: deployment of experts, drafting provision of agreements, and negotiation advice

 - Analysis: mapping of armed groups and identification of entry points for programmatic engagement

 - Capacity building: strengthening the parties’ ability to work constructively towards an agreement

 The Disarmament, Demobilization and Reintegration Section has deployed mediation support to Darfur, Central African Republic, Colombia, Mali and Yemen.